marrkponce/Fortune-Cookie-Teller/README.md

 OBJECTIVE:

+-Build a message generator program using Javascript -Use Git version control
+-Use command line
+-Develop locally on your computer (used VScode) -Message should use at least 3 random words

+Theme:

-Create a fortune cookie that displays a fortune to the user with a click of a button.
+Fortune cookie that displays a fortune to the user with a click of a button.

 7 Problems to Solve: